Thursday, 5 February 2026

 171. Nuts in May VHS

 Keith replete with dictatorial tendencies and his utterly infantile wife Candice Marie, although insular and odd, navigate the Dorset coastline as laid out in a strict itinerary.
-The camp-site proves harder to navigate, testing their endurance when, despite them pitching their tent first interloper Ray, with his annoying radio, invades their sense of idyll.
-In Reform party fashion, they move their tent.
+The camp-site proves harder to navigate, testing their endurance when, despite them pitching their tent first, interloper Ray, with his annoying radio, invades their sense of idyll.
+In reform party fashion, they move their tent.

-Utterly baffled that Ray has to endure something he dislikes getting a career as a PE teacher, Candice Marie sends her husband into a jealous rage.
 His real problems begin with working-class Brummies Finger and Honky.
 First, they want to shag despite being noisily pissed up, which angers Keith, who lies in a sexless state having just refused to kiss his wife's fluffy toy cat Prudence goodnight, then Finger wants to start a fire to make breakfast.
 Lighting open fires is against the rules.

-Ironic then that Keith, in trying to impose the same conditions of his suburban life on his trip, blocked his rear-view mirror by overfilling his Morris Minor and attracted police attention.
+Ironic, then, that Keith, in trying to impose the same conditions of his suburban life on his trip, blocked his rear-view mirror by overfilling his Morris Minor and attracted police attention.
 The police also discover his spare tyre was bald.
 Breaking the rules himself.
-Reflecting the hypocrisy of Reform, who much prefer the idea of imposing rules that don't apply to their voters.
+Reflecting the hypocrisy of reform, who much prefer the idea of imposing rules that don't apply to their voters.